dagger/dagger/doc/programmer.md

 ## Using third-party relays

 Cue includes a complete package system.
-This makes it easy to create a complex deployment plan in very few lines of codes, simply by importing relays from third-party packages.
+This makes it easy to create a complex plan in very few lines of codes, simply by importing relays from third-party packages.

-For example, to create a deployment plan involving Github, Heroku and Amazon RDS, one might import the three corresponding packages:
+For example, to create a plan involving Github, Heroku and Amazon RDS, one might import the three corresponding packages:

 ```